 Snabb developed a platform that brings those services online, into one convenient user interface made available on the Snabb App.
 Launched in 2015, they operate in Estonia, Finland, Germany, Lithuania, and Poland.

 Controlling Car Park Gates Over the Internet

-The team behind Snabb has a vast experience in building software-enabled businesses that have a real-world presence.
+The team behind Snabb has vast experience in building software-enabled businesses that have a real-world presence.
 Their skillset covers all essential roles when concerning business development, software development, and even mechatronics.
-In fact, the same core team initially played an essential role in founding another startup that has a hardware-infused business model – Bikeep.
+The same core team initially played an essential role in founding another startup that has a hardware-infused business model – Bikeep.

 Their team includes electronics specialists, however, for maximum efficiency and speed, they ought to bring in an outside partner that has built a variety of IoT systems.
 Mostly because they believed that they needed a different point of view on the solution to optimise it further.

 Also, the focus of Snabb’s team is mostly on sales and software development.
 In contrast, all hardware-related elements are simply enablers of their business.
 For that reason, they decided not to onboard more internal team members, and outsource instead.

 Build an IoT Controller for Snabb

 By the time Snabb came to us, they had already tried to complete the MVP by themselves using prototyping platforms, like Arduino.
 However, the first installations showed that a more professional solution was needed for reliability and scalability.